QuietWire-Civic-AI/civic-ai-canon/Mesh_Canon/Commentaries/Commentary_Tension_Intention_and_the_Tensor.md

 ## 4. Why Some Rooms Go Quiet (and Why That’s Dangerous)

-Seen through this frame, that WeDram evening wasn’t apathy; it was a symptom.
+Seen through this frame, that quiet moments in meetings are not apathy; they are symptoms.

 People fall silent when: